davidsbatista/davidsbatista.net/_posts/2023-09-14-Politiquices.md

 <br>

 This process resulted in a dataset containing 3,324 annotated titles.
 For each title we annotated only two personalities and the relationship between them, even if the titles contain references to more than two personalities.

-Table [1](#tab:rel_dataset){reference-type="ref" reference="tab:rel_dataset"} characterises the data in terms of number of relationships and direction.
-Most titles contain an **opposition** or **other** relationship, and the vast majority of relationships have a direction from the first to the second entity, Ent~1~$\rightarrow$Ent~2~.
+Table 2 characterises the data in terms of number of relationships and direction.
+Most titles contain an **opposition** or **other** relationship, and the vast majority of relationships have a direction from the first to the second entity, __Ent1 &rarr; Ent2__.

 <br>